 This isn’t an on and off system, it’s a grey scale, which we are all moving around in at all times.
 We face different levels of contraction in different scenarios and the point of awakening is to remove the amount of contraction we feel in a wider range of scenarios.
 To liberate the energy so that it can flow more freely through us.

 Our fixed ideas of what this is going to give us – peace, happiness, admiration, respect – have nothing to do with this process.
-They are just more fixed ideas and contractions that stop us from opening to what is actually there – depression, loneliness, feeling like a complete idiot for talking about stuff you’re pretty sure people aren’t going to believe or accept, for example.
+They are just more fixed ideas and contractions that stop us from opening to what is actually there, which is just as likely to be sadness, pain as happiness and joy, for example.

 Going back to original Buddhism, there are lots of fixed ideas and concepts about karma, rebirth and past lives.
 The Buddha either believed these were true or was using them as a way to point towards something that is happening in this moment.

 The meaning of emptiness is that all these concepts and ideas are just metaphors.
-We can’t understand any real truth or meaning, because a system can only be fully understood by the whole system, which we are only one part of.
+We can’t understand any real truth or fixed meanings, because a system can only be fully understood by the whole system, which we are only one part of.

 It doesn’t mean nothing has any meaning at all, it just means that something means what it means in this moment.
 It is a metaphor for describing something that is happening now.
 No concept or idea can hold for certain from one moment to the next.